rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 Implementation
 ----------

-Channels will be represented in memory as a status field and a payload.
+Pipes are represented in memory as a status field and a payload.
 The payload is basically an enum of all the legal messages in the current state.
 It is initial empty (that is, full of invalid data), but it will be filled in by the sender.
 The status field is used to synchronize between senders and receivers.

 The status field indicates one of the following states: